isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

 Stack Overflow provides you with a large, detailed library of questions that have been answered by professionals and other seasoned programmers.
 Everything you find on the site is meant for you to learn from, so don't hesitate to use it.

-"Stack Overflow is probably a software engineer's best friend," said Bryan Wong, head of engineering.
+"Stack Overflow is probably a software engineer's best friend," said Bryan Wong, director of engineering at Bit Project.
 "Any question you have, someone else is likely to have the exact same question as you.
 So if I’m really stuck on a problem, Stack Overflow is the way to go."

 ## GeeksforGeeks